 Some sparkling wines produced in California may be legally labeled champagne (lower-case "c"), but in general, sparkling wines bear names that are identified with their country of origin, such as cava from Spain and Asti or prosecco from Italy.
 French sparkling wines from outside the Champagne region are distinguished by the terms "Mousseux" or "Crémant."
 But does Champagne by any other name taste as sweet?
 Looking past the label is one of the best methods for keeping cash in your pocket and off the counter.
 Still, frugal consumers want some assurances that the bottle they're buying is worth drinking.

-In addition to our top picks, frugal consumers might consider Cornaro Prosecco Treviso Extra Dry Spumante ($10), a charming and sophisticated crowd-pleaser with hints of lime.
-The Barefoot brand's prosecco ($10) stands as a solid go-to with a stone fruit and citrusy flavor that lends itself nicely to toasting, as well as mimosas.
+In addition to those top picks, frugal consumers might consider Cornaro Prosecco Treviso Extra Dry Spumante ($10), a charming and sophisticated crowd-pleaser with hints of lime.
+The Barefoot brand's prosecco ($9) stands as a solid go-to with a stone fruit and citrusy flavor that lends itself nicely to toasting, as well as mimosas.
 For bubbly made with red grapes, try the fruity yet dry Castell d'Or Cossetània Brut Cava Rosat ($10).
-Or sample an Italian red sparkler like Cantina di Sorbara Lambrusco Amabile ($10) or Mionetto Il Lambrusco ($10), which can be nice for a festive sangria.
+Or sample an Italian red sparkler like Cantina di Sorbara Lambrusco Amabile ($10), Riunite Lambrusco ($7), or Mionetto Il Lambrusco ($10), which can be nice for a festive sangria or sipping chilled on their own.
 Barefoot Bubbly Moscato Spumante ($9) is a good option for something sweet.
 One cheap variety that doesn't appeal is Korbel Brut ($10), owing in part to its tart, sour aftertaste.
 Other inexpensive bottles deliver a more pleasant experience for the same price.

 Sparkling Wine Reviews: What We Considered